Neurotoxicology & Nutritional Deficiencies

 - Confabulation (fabrication of memories without intent to deceive) is characteristic

-- Due to damage to mamillary bodies and dorsomedial nucleus of thalamus (part of the Papez circuit)
+- Due to damage to mamillary bodies + anterior and dorsomedial thalamic nuclei + mammillothalamic tract (part of the Papez circuit); the anterior thalamic nuclei are arguably most important for the amnestic syndrome

 - Usually irreversible once established; only ~20% recover significantly with treatment